ananyanandi31/Boeing_X_BluePrint/docs/azure-course/index.md

 **1. Introduction to DevOps:**

 - Overview of DevOps principles and practices.
-- Key tools: Azure DevOps, GitHub Actions, Jenkins.
+- Key tools and concepts: Azure DevOps , GitHub Actions, Jenkins.

 **2. Infrastructure as Code (IaC):**